 All applications must be submitted via the Electronic Residency Application System (ERAS).
 This ensures consistency of documentation and makes review even and fair.
 Applications will not be accepted via email.
-Earlier applications are encouraged and help the selection committee a great deal in preparing the preliminary rankings.
+Earlier applications are encouraged and help the selection committee in preparing the preliminary rankings.
 All portions of your ERAS application must be complete to be considered for an interview.
-Completed applications returned after September 15th will not be considered.
+Completed applications returned after September 1st will not be considered.
 Invitations to interview will be sent beginning in mid-August.

 Applicants must meet these minimum requirements:

 Our program participates in the National Residency Match Program (NRMP) and the applicants’ rank list must be submitted by the date specified by the NRMP to be match-eligible.

 Interviews are required for match list ranking.
 Once the application, personal statement, and letters of recommendation are on file, you may be invited for an interview.
 For the 2022 season, ALL INTERVIEWS WILL BE HELD VIRTUALLY in accordance with recommendations by the APCCMPD and AAIM.
 Interviews are conducted on selected Thursdays during the interview season; for applicants who cannot make one of these dates, individual interview days will be arranged whenever possible.